Nuitka/Nuitka/Developer_Manual.rst

    # "ValueFriend"s.
    a + b

-The walking of the tree is best done in "Optimization" and can be used to implement many optimizations in a more consistent and faster way.
-We currently check the tree for calls to builtins with constant arguments.
-But with the new way of walking, we reverse the order of the check.
+The walking of the tree is best done in a specialized optimization and can be used to implement optimizations in a consistent and fast way.
+It walks the tree and enters arguments of builtin function calls.
+After that, value friends can be queries for arguments, and these can be used for the builtins own "computeNode" or value friend decisions.

-Now:

-   - Check all tree for suitable "builtin" function calls
-   - Check their arguments if they are constants
-   - Replace builtin call node with constant results or known exception

-Future:

-   - Walk the tree and enter arguments of builtin function calls
-   - Collect knowledge about the argument, including maybe that they are constant or known length
-   - Ask the "BuiltinValueFriend" what it can say.
-If it says the value is of constant value, replace the node with constant results or known exception

-It's really exciting to see, how this proposal cleans up the existing code and integrates with it.

 Code Generation Impact